SAP-samples/cloud-extension-sales-middleware/deployment/README.md

 ```

 ### Caching - Redis
-There are multiple ways to have a Redis, for production should be used 1 solution.
+There are multiple ways to implement Redis.
+For production, use the first option below.
 <ol>
 <li>
-Use Azure(Azure Redis Cache) / AWS(ElastiCache for Redis) / GCP(Memorystore for Redis) by creating an instance of from Service Catalog - Add-Ons.
+Use Azure (Azure Redis Cache) / AWS (ElastiCache for Redis) / GCP (Memorystore for Redis) by creating an instance from Service Catalog - Add-Ons.
 Bind created Redis service instance to already existent <code>sales-middleware-cap</code> and <code>c4c-events-consumer</code>
 deployments / k8s apps, see bellow how to deploy the components, using <code>redis_</code> prefix.
 </li>

 <li>
-Temporary in memory (without persistence) only statefull service Redis on K8S cluster
+Temporary in memory (without persistence) only stateful service Redis on K8S cluster

 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami